PsyTeachR/mcs-conv/docs/02-intro-to-r.md

 If you want to load data into R, or save the output of what you've created (which you almost always will want to do), you first need to tell R where the **working directory** is.
 All this means is that we tell R where the files we need (such as raw data) are located and where we want to save any files you have created.
 Think of it just like when you have different subjects, and you have separate folders for each topic e.g. biology, history and so on.
 When working with R, it's useful to have all the data sets and files you need in one folder.

 We recommend making a new folder called "Research Methods R" with sub-folders for each chapter and saving any data, scripts, and portfolio files for each chapter into these folders.
-We suggest that you save your work onto a cloud storage server like OneDrive so that you never lose your work.
+If you're using R on your laptop rather than the server, we suggest that you save your work onto a cloud storage server like OneDrive so that you never lose your work.

 * Choose a location for your book work and then create the necessary folders for each chapter.
+If you're using the server, you can do this in the file pane by clicking `New folder`.

 <div class="warning">
 <p>Whatever you do, don’t call the folder your keep your R work in “R”.
 If you do this, sometimes R has an identity crisis and won’t save or load your files properly.</p>